isc-projects/kea/doc/guide/dhcp4-srv.rst

 Options defined at host level have the highest priority.
-In other words, if there are options defined with the same type on global, subnet, class, and host level, the host-specific values will be used.
+In other words, if there are options defined with the same type on global, subnet, class, and host levels, the host-specific values will be used.

 .. _reservation4-message-fields: